MahmoodSeoud/BachelorThesis/notes.md

 - Talk in The discussion of how the network in Bluetooth functions- leaving and joining at will.
 But also introduce your limitations for the system including Raft but more importantly the implementation of it.

 - Also discuss your hardware and CPU cores and their limitations., TALK about threshing and track the time of the elves and the reindeer separately and together.

+- I maybe need to drop the introduction of new nodes part.
+We'll see
+- i need to put a timeout on each listener just incase.